 Tips on investing sustainably

-If impact investors wish to invest in cobalt sustainably, they must do while applying due diligence, taking into account the upstream risks and downstream cobalt supply chain expectations.
+If impact investors wish to invest in cobalt sustainably, they must do so while applying due diligence, considering the upstream risks and downstream cobalt supply chain expectations.
 Before dabbling in e cobalt investments, here’s everything you need to know about the upstream and downstream cobalt supply chain according to the Principles of Responsible Investment.

 The many risks in the upstream supply chain

-ASM-related risks include child labor, poor working conditions, unfair compensation of miners, and legality of mining.
+ASM-related risks include child labor, poor working conditions, unfair compensation of miners, and the legality of mining.

 Expectations for downstream companies

-The OECD Guidance for Multinational Companies has different due diligence requirements from companies, depending on their responsibilities and their location in the supply chain.
+The OECD Guidance for Multinational Companies has different due diligence requirements for companies, depending on their responsibilities and location in the supply chain.
 Here are the expectations for downstream companies.

-- Downstream companies must have a clear and responsible sourcing policy in place when dealing with cobalt.
+- Downstream companies must have a clear and responsible sourcing policy for cobalt.
 This includes accountability mechanisms, senior oversight, and various systems to measure the effectiveness of the policy.
 An explicit timeline for implementation is also required.

-- Downstream companies must be able to identify refiners and smelters in their supply chain, as well as be able to assess if they conduct due diligence in compliance with international standards.
+- Downstream companies must be able to identify refiners and smelters in their supply chain and assess if they conduct due diligence in compliance with international standards.
 If the refiners and smelters do not comply, downstream companies must use leverage to force suppliers into taking the necessary steps.